frohno/psuedossl/README.md

 ## DISCLAIMERS:
 First of all, read the [license](https://github.com/frohno/psuedossl/blob/master/LICENSE)!

 Second, this is an amaturish attempt at recreating a pseudo SSL implementation.
 DO NOT THINK IT IS SECURE!
-Read up on SSL and use it if you plan to send actual sensetive data.
+Read up on SSL and use that instead of this if you plan to send actual sensetive data.